 \subsection{Point Cloud Estimation}

 Point cloud estimation aims to reconstruct a dense and geometrically consistent 3D representation of the scene from multi-view inputs, serving as a core task for 3D vision.

 \compactpar{Metrics} We employed the completeness and accuracy from the Chamfer distance to evaluate the predicted point cloud.
-To remove global scale and reference-frame ambiguity, we apply a global $\mathrm{Sim}(3)$ Umeyama alignment~\citep{88573} to align the predicted point cloud to the reference point cloud.
-Let $P$ and $G$ denote the predicted and ground-truth point sets, respectively.
-After alignment, the completeness (Comp) and accuracy (Acc) are defined as following:
+To remove scale and frame ambiguity, we apply a global $\mathrm{Sim}(3)$ Umeyama alignment~\citep{88573} to align the predicted point cloud to the reference point cloud.
+Let $P$ and $G$ denote the aligned aligned predicted and ground-truth point sets, the completeness and accuracy are defined as:

 Similar to depth evaluation, for all methods, we only evaluate regions where tokens are not merged by our method.